 The Role of Diet and Nutrition

 Additionally, some individuals find that avoiding certain foods or beverages, such as those that are highly acidic or spicy, can help reduce the likelihood of gagging.
-Maintaining good hydration is also important, as dehydration can lead to dryness in the mouth and throat, which can exacerbate the gag reflex.
+And maintaining good hydration is also important, as dehydration can lead to dryness in the mouth and throat, which can exacerbate the gag reflex.
 Consulting with a registered dietitian or healthcare provider can help individuals identify any dietary factors that may be contributing to their gag reflex and develop a personalized nutrition plan.

 Tips and Expert Advice